Studying Multiple Sclerosis in Males May Help Both Genders

 The symptoms may not be continuous.
 The most common form of the disorder is known as relapsing-remitting multiple sclerosis.
 In this condition, the patient experiences flare-ups in which inflammation and symptoms are worse alternating with periods when symptoms are weaker.
 Some people do experience symptoms continually, however.
 The disease may be progressive or may become so at some point.

-Not all of the symptoms listed above may be present in someone with MS and ones not listed may appear.
+The information in this article is intended for general interest only.
+Not all of the symptoms listed above may be present in someone with MS and symptoms not listed may appear.
 A doctor must be consulted to diagnose the cause of the symptoms and to provide treatment.
-The information in this article is intended for general interest only.

 Information About MS From the Khan Academy